 - And of course, an effective effect to stand out, always visually surprising and timeless, no matter what is said.

-What is the difference between the Standard and Extrem range?
+What is the difference between the Standard and Extrem ranges ?

-Extrem are more expensive and have brighter colors and more radical color changes.
-Standards are efficient and economical.
+Extrem paints are more expensive and have brighter colours and more radical colour changes.
+Standard paints are efficient and economical.

 Composition of Chamaleon paint :

-Various classic formulations, which use dyes and colorants, the color-change effect dyes, are essentially composed of a binder and special pearlescent pigments.
-The perceived color is the result of the reflection of light on the flake.
+Various classic formulations, which use dyes and colourants, the color-change effect dyes, are essentially composed of a binder and special pearlescent pigments.
+The perceived colour is the result of the reflection of light on the flake.

 How it works :

-The impression of the color "traveling" occurs gradually as the point of view is moved and the angle of observation is changed :
+The impression of the colour "traveling" occurs gradually as the point of view is moved and the angle of observation is changed :

-For example, the different colors can be perceived as follows :
+For example, the different colours can be perceived as follows :

-- from 60 to 120° : perception of the major color(s) : example Blue and Red
+- from 60 to 120° : perception of the major colour(s) : example Blue and Red

-On a car as on a motorcycle, a chameleon paint is painted with a spray gun, starting from a pure black undercoat.
-The thin coats of chameleon paint follow one another to gradually cover the black background, with the micro pearlescent pigments, until the car or motorcycle is completely covered.
+On a car as on a motorcycle, chameleon paint is applied with a spray gun, starting from a pure black undercoat.
+The thin coats of chameleon paint follow one another to gradually cover the black background with the micro pearlescent pigments, until the car or motorcycle is completely covered.
 With 4 or 5 thin coats, an intense chameleon effect paint is obtained.

 Requirements for chameleon paint :

-For a motorcycle paint : 500 ml diluted up to 1 L pure
+For motorcycle paint : 500 ml diluted up to 1 L pure.

-For a bicycle : 250 ml (provided you don't put some next to it)
+For a bicycle : 250 ml (provided you don't spill any)